KienVu2368/tabint/README.md

-Dataset class have method that can edit training set, validation set and test set.
+Dataset class have method that can simultaneously edit training set, validation set and test set.

 Drop method can drop one or many columns in training set, validation set and test set.